Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 They scanned left and right.
 Haze's eyes fixated on a man whom laid dead between the graves.
 "This kind soul must have dug them all..."

-Mythra focused on the guy, closed her eyes and quietly cried, making sure she doesn't let out too loud a sound to attract attention.
-But her Driver heard her, wondered, "What's wrong?"
+Mythra focused on the guy, tears rolling down her cheeks as her eyes fixated on the figure.
+Addam seem to caught her shoulder shuddering, looked towards her and asked, "What's wrong?"

 "Should...
 Should we maybe bury _him, too?_"

-"_Huh!_" His eyebrow raised; the girl that depreciate people, speaking openly without an act of compassion, have no feel for what people feel, started to feel something herself?
-Had what he planned to teach her started to get through?
+"_Huh!_" His eyebrow raised; the girl that depreciate people, speaking openly without an act of compassion, have no feel for what others feel, started to feel something herself?
+That was another step forward that she learned the art of compassion.
 His smile broadened more and more, decided to go with her, "Mm.
 Yes, let's."

 Meanwhile, Lora's eyes caught something; caught in a surprise, she ran toward one of the wooden stick and looked at it.
 She looked at it clearly, the texture, the shape, the color; her eyes widened.
-A necklace of red string, some parts damaged you can see the white underneath.
+A necklace of red string, some parts of the string worn out that you can see the white underneath.
 Two beads tightened the secondary layer of string wrapped around its middle parts.
-Directly in between was a 4-leaves clover connected by a circular button in the middle, like a cliché flower, and another circular ring smaller than the clover's circumference placed in front of it.
+Directly in between was a 4-leaves clover connected by a circular button in the middle, like a cliché flower, and another circular ring smaller than the clover's circumference placed in front of it, hung around the middle in between the two beads.

 ![Necklace](images/378_mothers_necklace.jpg)

-She carefully took it off the post and examined it closely, trembles as she feels the texture she long reminisced, last felt when she was way younger.
+She carefully took it off the post and examined it closely, trembled as she feels the texture she long reminisced, last felt when she was way younger.

 "_This..._"

-> The young Lora happily wrapped the strings aroundthe final part of the necklace.
+> The young Lora happily wrapped the strings around the final part of the necklace.
 After tightening it and making sure it does not fall off, she took it up, viewed it against the wooden walls, and smiled.
 A pendant for her mother!

 "_I made this for her myself...
 She... kept it, all this time..._"

 She took it with both hands and placed it near her heart, tears overflowing the tip of her eyes.
-She closed her eyes, trying to feel her warmth through all those years of memories.
+She closed her eyes, trying to feel her warmth that lingered via the necklace through all those years of memories and the years she wasn't with her.
 Jin sighed.
 Haze put her left fist on her heart.
-Jin walked forward and put one arm on her head, wrapped around her shoulder with another, and gently bring her head close to her chest.
-He felt his chest getting wetter and wetter, and closed his eyes, sharing her moments.
-The rest of them gave her the time and space she needed.
+Jin walked forward and put one arm on her head, wrapped around her shoulder with another, and gently bring her head close to his chest.
+He felt his chest getting wetter and wetter, and closed his eyes, sharing her moments while she took her time.
+The rest gave her the time and space she needed.

 ![Jin becalming Lora](images/379_lora_and_jin.jpg)

-Perhaps the tranquility and peacefulness of this barren, abandoned land was what she need to rest.
+Perhaps the tranquility and peacefulness of this barren, abandoned land was where she hope to rest.

 ### Footnotes: